veronika/tesselace-to-gf/pruned.md

-This project is a pruned copy of https://github.com/jo-pol/GroundForge keeping only what lead to the index on the bobbin lace sampler and book by Gertrude Whiting.
+This project started as a pruned copy of https://github.com/d-bl/GroundForge keeping only tesselace related content.

 Many files moved a lot, so what to prune beyond the obvious was found by trial and error while browsing through the remaining history.